oracle/node-oracledb/INSTALL.md

 ### Which Instructions to Follow

-Instructions may need to be adjusted for your platform and environment.
+Instructions may need to be adjusted for your platform, environment and versions being used.

 I have ... | Follow this ...
 ----------|-----------------